 Gingersauce is a professional tool for creating brand guidelines that combine smart automation and your creativity.
 It’s a professional tool – meaning it won’t do a half-baked job, leaving you with a mediocre result.

-A key component of brand guidelines keeping a record of your brand colors: Gingersauce will gather all your visuals in one place and will help you make sure your brand design stays consistent and cohesive.
+A key component of brand guidelines is keeping a record of your brand colors: Gingersauce will gather all your visuals in one place and help you make sure your brand design stays consistent and cohesive.
 You can download a created brand book right away.